KQM-git/TCL/characters/hydro/tartaglia.md

 | Damage Element | Hydro |
 | Damage Type | Skill |

+**Notes**
+* Gives 1 Hydro Particle upon proc.
+However, this particle generation has an ICD of 3 seconds.
 * **Riptide** and **Riptide Slash** can be applied and triggered by Aimed Shot, both Physical and Hydro, by switching to melee stance before the arrow hits an enemy.

 {% endtab %}

 {% tab title="Havoc: Obliteration" %}
-Performs a different attack depending on the stance in which it is cast.
+Performs different attacks based on what stance Tartaglia is in when casting.

 **Ranged Stance: Flash of Havoc**

-* Fire a Hydro-imbued magic arrow, dealing AoE Hydro DMG.
+Swiftly fires a Hydro-imbued magic arrow, dealing AoE Hydro DMG and applying the Riptide status.\
-* Apply Riptide status to enemies hit.
-* Returns 20 Energy after use.
+Returns a portion of its Energy Cost after use.\

 | Attribute | Ranged Burst |
 | :--- | :--- |